yusufsamsum/spiderAnimator/README.md

-# spiderAnimator
+# Spider Animator
-A Spider Animator
+A Simple spider animator with postures.